 Soccer-Paraguay police question Ronaldinho over alleged 'adulterated' passport

-Both men were allowed to remain overnight in their presidential suite at the country club where they were staying but returned to meet with the public prosecutor as requested on Thursday.
-The brothers were invited to Paraguay by a local casino owner and had arrived on Wednesday to take part in a soccer clinic for children and a book launch.

-The former Atletico Mineiro, Flamengo and Paris St Germain forward last played professionally in 2015.
+Ronaldinho, who also played for Atletico Mineiro, Flamengo and Paris St Germain, last featured professionally in 2015.
 Ronaldinho, 39, was the best player in the world at his peak in the early part of this century.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)